-Provided we receive enough confirmations, the Mother Academy will be hosting a contemplative retreat on the weekend of February 28 through March 1 at the Guthrie Scottish Rite Temple.
+There are still openings available for the Mother Academy’s contemplative retreat on the weekend of February 28 through March 1 at the Guthrie Scottish Rite Temple.
 It is open only to associates and inducted members of the AOR.
 There is no fee for this event, but we will suggest a minimal donation to cover food expenses.
-After reading this posting, associates and inducted members should contact firstname.lastname@example.org to state your desire to attend.
-The deadline for registration is November 30, 2019.
+After reading this posting, associates and inducted members should contact email@example.com to state your desire to attend.
 If you are not an associate or member, you can learn more about the requirements here: https://academyofreflection.org/joining-the-aor/.
 It is possible to become an associate between now and the registration deadline.

 The purpose of this retreat is to provide space, time, and support for AOR members and associates wanting the benefits of a carefully structured immersion experience in contemplative practice.
 As such, it entails a significant shift from ordinary attitudes and behaviors, and begins with a commitment to focus our time and attention primarily on our own internal being.
 For the duration of the retreat, attendees practice silence except during times specifically designated otherwise, abstain from alcohol, tobacco products, sweets, meat, communication with the outside world, and electronic media, and eat only the simple meals offered for communal dining.
 The Custodian should be informed of any special dietary needs prior to the retreat.
 The AOR officers’ contact information is provided in advance so that all attendees can share it with friends or family members who may need to communicate with them in case of an emergency.